N-Body Oscillator Interactions of Higher-Order Coupling Functions: Higher Order Coupling with N-Body Interactions

-where $Z_i^{(k)}$, $I_i^{(k)}$, and $g_i^{(k)}$ are the higher-order correction terms to the infinitesimal (linear) PRC, infinitesimal (linear) IRC, and Floquet eigenfunction, respectively.
-To proceed with the derivation, we assume that we have performed such computations for a given system and have solutions $Z_i^{(k)}$, $I_i^{(k)}$, and $g_i^{(k)}$ for each $i=1,\ldots,N$ and $k\in\mathbb{N}$, for instance, using methods described in \cite{wilson2020phase}.
+where $Z_i^{(k)}$, $I_i^{(k)}$, and $g_i^{(k)}$ are the higher-order correction terms to the infinitesimal (linear) PRC, infinitesimal (linear) IRC, and Floquet eigenfunction, respectively. \yp{We make an additional ansatz that each isostable coordinate $\psi_i$ can be expressed as order $O(\ve)$ deviations from $\psi_i=0$ due to coupling and heterogeneity, and that corrections to the order $O(\ve)$ term can be computed directly from higher-order Taylor expansions.
+Thus, } We assume that we have calculated solutions $Z_i^{(k)}$, $I_i^{(k)}$, and $g_i^{(k)}$ for each $i=1,\ldots,N$ and $k\in\mathbb{N}$, for instance, using methods described in \cite{wilson2020phase}.

-Next, we expand the coupling function $G_{ij}$ in powers of $\ve$.
+\yp{Some care must be taken when obtaining $\ve$-expansions for the coupling functions $G_{ij}$} (in contrast to the $\ve$-expansion of $\mathcal{Z}_i$, $\mathcal{I}_i$, and $X_i$, which is a straightforward matter of substituting \eqref{eq:psi_exp} into \eqref{eq:z_exp}, \eqref{eq:i_exp}, and \eqref{eq:x_exp}, respectively).
 Let us fix a particular pair of oscillators $i$ and $j$.
 We use the Floquet eigenfunction approximation for each oscillator,

 where $\Delta x_i \equiv X_i(t)-Y_i(\theta_i(t))$ is the difference between the limit cycle $Y_i$ and trajectory $X_i$. $\Delta x_j$ has an identical expression in terms of $j$ instead of $i$.
 We view the coupling function as the map $G_{ij}:\mathbb{R}^{n_i + n_j}\rightarrow \mathbb{R}^{n_i}$, where $G_{ij}(\Xi_{ij})=\left[G_{ij,1}(\Xi_{ij}),G_{ij,2}(\Xi_{ij}),\ldots G_{ij,n}(\Xi_{ij})\right]^\tr \in\mathbb{R}^{n_i}$, $G_{ij,m}:\mathbb{R}^{n_i+n_j}\rightarrow \mathbb{R}$, and $\Xi_{ij} = [X_i^\tr,X_j^\tr]^\tr \in \mathbb{R}^{n_i+n_j}$, an $(n_i+n_j)\times 1 $ column vector.
 Define $\Lambda_{ij} = [Y_i(\theta_i)^\tr,Y_j(\theta_j)^\tr]^\tr\in \mathbb{R}^{n_i+n_j}$ and $\Delta \Xi_{ij} = [\Delta x_i^\tr,\Delta x_j^\tr]^\tr\in \mathbb{R}^{n_i+n_j}$.
 Both are $(n_i + n_j) \times 1$ column vectors, so that the relation $\Xi_{ij} = \Lambda_{ij} + \Delta \Xi_{ij}$ is well-defined.